1j01/98/programs/sound-recorder/README.md

 ### Extra Features

-* The window can be maximized, allowing for a larger slider and waveform display
+* The window can be maximized, allowing for a larger slider and waveform display.
+  This makes it easier to seek within long audio files, and see quiet audio.

 ### TODO